Andrew-2609/german-gender-api/README.md

 ## The Database

-Currently, there are over **10 thousand nouns** in the database used by this API.
+Currently, there are over **10,000 nouns** in the database used by this API.
 Unfortunately, it is a bit hard to make your own database of German nouns without making tons of requests in German dictionary websites.

 I did my best to gather as many as I could, not to mention the several checks for misspelling and gender issues.